 The average person lacks skills to represent their family history and needs a 10 minute shooting lesson from a professional to take a decent photo.
 You can now end up without a history or with exclusively selfies and nothing more or even with bad memories from bad photos.

 There’s a photo lab in London that makes really nice prints where you “order” matte or glossy or with borders and can get classic sepia effects or produce black and white photos.
 What is really needed are the connections of all those dots where you have archival papers, bevelled edges, borders, corners, tints, sepias, C-Prints, heavyweight paper-things that some states do not have at all.
 If you were to make a strip of these connected businesses and wished for a high level history or quality or artwork or to develop your arts and crafts you might include labs, printing presses, photo studios, advanced schools like NYC Film School or Kodak, lighting equipment like spotlights etc., photographer services, things for shooting on location, and even a camera shop, retouching skills and lots of software.

 You might let it all disappear and with

 It is possible to set up little art businesses with photography and there is a spectrum of businesses that can be started with commercial viability including vintage photo studios, magazines, real estate photography, school photos, photo walls, sets or professional photo studios, photo labs and on and on.

 Back to “the way it is,” in the end the writers, artists, manufacturers and the photographers and filmmakers “make history.”
 The way it is documented ends up being the way it was.
-Perhaps even the collectors make history, the hoarders, those desirous of making for example a “historical location,” or even a historical memory make history.
+Perhaps even the collectors make history, the hoarders, those desirous of making

 Some of the best photos utilize dramatic lighting or sets like theatrical photos that include really good advanced styling or a really good set and lighting, even theatrical spot lighting.
 Sets and costumes make for some of the best photos.